 How is Oxford structured?

+If you are wondering how this university functions, look no further… The University of Oxford is the overarching governing body.
+It has thirty nine colleges and six permanent private halls.
+The colleges and PPHs are autonomous entities affiliated to the universities.
 Earlier, a college in Oxford simply meant houses of residence.
-But today, colleges play a substantial role in teaching students, especially at the undergraduate level.
+But today, the colleges play a substantial role in teaching students, especially at the undergraduate level.
 These are smaller modules or tutorials that build a student’s academic profile.
-The larger lectures, examinations, and labs are conducted by the university directly.
+The larger lectures, examinations and labs are conducted by the university directly.

 The Oxford-Cambridge Connection

 It is almost impossible to talk about Oxford without bringing up Cambridge in the same thought.
 Did you know that Cambridge University was set up by a group of run-away Oxford scholars?
 In the year 1209, disputes between the students at Oxford and the townspeople had escalated.
 Some of the academics were forced to flee the northeast and settled in the town of Cambridge.
-Soon, they established an institution which grew to be the University of Cambridge.
+Soon, they established an institution that grew to be the University of Cambridge.

 Considering their shared roots, their presence in history, shared characteristics, and superior intellectual status, they are often referred to by a portmanteau of their names.
 Oxford and Cambridge become Oxbridge.
-The Oxbridge tag screams high intelligence, academic superiority, and a shared sense of community of living amidst thousands of international students.
-One can say with certainty that your exposure and learning at any of the Oxbridge campuses will be well-rounded.
+The Oxbridge tag screams high intelligence, academic superiority and a shared sense of community of living amidst thousands of international students.
+One can say with certainty that your exposure and learning at any of the Oxbridge campuses will be well rounded.

 Why Study at Oxford as an Indian student?

 The Oxbridge academic ecosystem has proven time and time again that it can produce some of the best thinkers in the world.
 So it comes as no surprise that thousands apply every year to mold themselves into future leaders.
+Their centuries of experience also mean that the universities are constantly evolving, creating cutting-edge research, working toward student satisfaction, and building an immense network of connections.
+That said, what the University of Oxford stand most renowned for is their iconic teaching method.

 The Oxford Tutorial System